 Registered Speech-Language Pathologist

-My name is Claire, I am a registered speech-language pathologist and the owner of Speaking Clairely SLP Services.
+I am a registered speech-language pathologist and the owner of Speaking Clairely SLP Services.
 I graduated from the University of British Columbia in 2018 with a Master of Science in Speech-Language Pathology after earning my Bachelor of Arts degree in Linguistics at UBC (2016).
 I am certified with Speech-Language & Audiology Canada (SAC) and registered with the College of Health and Care Professionals of British Columbia (CHCPBC).
 I am a full member on the Registered Autism Service Provider (RASP) list.

-I specialize in working with clients aged 1-18 with language delays & disorders, Autism, ADHD, speech sound disorders, genetic syndromes, and more.
+I specialize in working with clients aged 1-18 with language delays & disorders, Autism, speech sound disorders, genetic syndromes, ADHD, and more.
 I have extensive experience with AAC users from ages 3-18.

 I have completed further professional development in evidence-based methods including: